In this article, we answer the following question. What is SWOT analysis?. SWOT stands for Strengths. Weaknesses, Opportunities and Threats.

 Leave nothing off the table, no matter how silly, or crazy some of the items on the list may be:

-- Firstly, check that non of your isolated weaknesses cancel out your strengths
+- Check that non of your isolated weaknesses cancel out your strengths

 - Isolate the potential threats to your company strengths;

-- Then, look for opportunities that could come from correcting weaknesses.
+- Look for opportunities that could come from correcting weaknesses.

-- Finally, list the main areas that concern you and require urgent action.
+- List the main areas that concern you and require urgent action.

 To improve the accuracy of your impact assessment from SWOT analysis exercise, you need to also take into account the likelihood of factors.
 How about adding numerical values to add a weighting to your lists?
 Explore the probability of the situation taking place.
 Then provide a written explanation and give the reasonings in explaining your decisions.
 Something like this.
 How important is this to your market?